shravya-nallamilli/CFG-data-project/README.md

 ## Challenges and Future work:

 ### Precipitation Data (2016-2024)
 In the precipitation graph, data is visualised for three locations: London, Swansea, and Preston.
-However, it is important to note that the precipitation data for Swansea and Preston is missing for the years 2016 to 2024.
-As a result, the graph shows flat lines for these two locations, which reflect the absence of available data rather than actual precipitation levels.
+However, it is important to note that the precipitation data for all London, Preston, and Swansea is missing for the years 2016 to 2021.
+As a result, the graph shows flat lines for these 3 locations, which reflect the absence of available data rather than actual precipitation levels.

-One of the challenges we faced as a team was the missing precipitation data for Swansea and Preston from 2016 to 2024.
+One of the challenges we faced as a team was the missing precipitation data for London, Swansea and Preston from 2016 to 2021.
 Although data cleaning was not my task, I worked closely with those responsible to understand the limitations and adapt our visualisations accordingly.

 ### My Role
 In this group project, my primary responsibilities included: